Coast Guard Administration (Taiwan): History

-Intelligence Function

-Some people in Taiwan still regard the Coast Guard Administration as an intelligence agency due to its root.
-Indeed, the land branch of the Coast Guard Administration is inherited from the former Taiwan Garrison Command.
-As a result, a lot of intelligence personnel from the Military Police Command or the late Taiwan Garrison Command are still in the ROCCGA.

-There are several mobile investigative groups subordinated to four corresponding areas of responsibility of the Coastal Patrol Directorate General.
-All mobile investigative groups of the Coast Guard Administration are tasked to perform intelligence-gathering mission of State Security.
-While executing such intelligence-gathering function, The Coast Guard Administration is subjected to the supervisory and coordination from the National Security Bureau.
+Following an incident in 2025 which a Chinese owned vessel flying a flag of convenience damaged an underwater telecommunications cable the CGA increased their monitoring of ships flying flags of convenience and increased the distance from shore at which they would be subject to routine boarding.
+The captain of the vessel was later convicted on charges related to the incident and sentenced to three years in prison.

 International cooperation

 The CGA cooperates with Japan, the Philippines, Malaysia, Thailand, Indonesia, and Vietnam in operations to counter human trafficking and drug smuggling.
 The CGA and the Japan Coast Guard conduct annual exercises and visits.
 The CGA and the Philippines Coast Guard have conducted tabletop exercises and drills.
 The CGA and the US Coast Guard cooperate on monitoring longline fishing, maritime law enforcement, human trafficking, and drug smuggling.

 In 2010 the CGA held their first ever drill with China's Maritime Search and Rescue Center.
-The drill, which simulated a ferry disaster between Kinmen and Xiamen, included 14 vessels, 3 helicopters, and 400 personal.
+The drill, which simulated a ferry disaster between Kinmen and Xiamen, included 14 vessels, 3 helicopters, and 400 personnel.
 Due to the tense relations between the two countries participating forces used drill flags instead of their national flags and emblems.
 The second drill in 2012 involved 18 vessels and two helicopters from Taiwan, as well as 11 ships and one helicopter from China.
 A third drill in 2014 featured 33 vessels, four helicopters, and 550 personnel.

 In 2020 the CGA and Chinese authorities worked out a standard operating procedure for dealing with illegal sand dredging by Chinese vessels.
 From implementation to December 2020 Chinese authorities had taken action in 64 cases and impounded 23 ships which demonstrated to the CGA that the Chinese were serious about cooperating on the issue.

 In March 2021 the CGA and the US Coast Guard announced that they had signed a cooperation agreement, the agreement was promptly denounced by China.
 In May 2021 US President Joe Biden praised the cooperation agreement while speaking at the commencement of the United States Coast Guard Academy.
 The first bilateral meeting under the agreement occurred in August 2021.